Steve Tallis: Youth

-Steve Tallis was born in 1952 in Maylands, Western Australia, a suburb of Perth.
+Tallis was born in 1952 in Maylands, Western Australia, a suburb of Perth.
 He started playing music in 1962.

 In February 1963, after attending a Louis Armstrong and Trini Lopez concert at the Capitol Theatre in Perth with his parents, Steve was very inspired and told his mother that he wanted to become a professional musician.
 Surrounded by the traditional Macedonian music of his ancestors and traditional Greek, Yugoslav, Bulgarian and Turkish music, Steve discovered at an early age trance rhythms, improvisation and singing.

-Steve Tallis was also influenced by music on the radio at the time, Them, The Animals, The Rolling Stones, Manfred Mann, Jimi Hendrix, The Yardbirds, The Kinks, The Loved Ones or Spectrum.
+Tallis was also influenced by music on the radio at the time, Them, The Animals, The Rolling Stones, Manfred Mann, Jimi Hendrix, The Yardbirds, The Kinks, The Loved Ones or Spectrum.
 He later was influenced by artists such as Nusrat Fateh Ali Khan or by Bengali Bauls.

 He started up many bands throughout his youth, notably My Grandfather's Blues which was awarded "Band of the year" in 1967 during Hoadley's Battle of Bands, organised in parallel to the annual competition Hoadley's Battle of the Sounds.